4strodev/owl-docs/content/basics/how_to_create.en.md

 title: "How to create a template"
 date: 2022-07-08T16:18:11+02:00
 draft: false
-weight: 3
+weight: 30
 ---

 To create a template you need a public git repository and a text editor.

 {{% notice info %}}
-This example is goint to be an application with go and fiber
+This example is goint to be an application with go and fiber.
 {{% /notice %}}

 ## Setup